Official Government Website

 Of all the notable figures in Idaho’s history, Polly Bemis stands out as one of the most resilient and memorable.
 Polly Bemis was born in northern China in 1853.
 In 1872, she was smuggled to the United States and sold as an enslaved person in San Francisco for $2,500.
 From San Francisco, Bemis was escorted to Portland, Oregon, and eventually settled in Warrens, Idaho Territory (now Warren) with her Chinese owner.
 Polly earned a reputation in the small community for her clever, pragmatic, and kind personality.
 While it is uncertain how Polly eventually acquired her freedom, a census shows Polly living with her future husband, Charlie Bemis, in the mid-1880s.
 Charlie had called Idaho home since roughly 1866 and made a name for himself in Warren as a merchant, miner, saloon owner, and boarding house operator.

 Charlie and Polly formed an intense bond.
 It’s been noted that Charlie often saved Polly from harassment at the saloon.
-Polly returned the favor by, nursing Charlie back to health after he was shot in the face following a disputed poker game.
+Polly returned the favor by nursing Charlie back to health after he was shot in the face following a disputed poker game.
 Polly would again save his life when their home caught fire in 1922.
 Polly and Charlie married on August 13, 1894, in their home, which was also Charlie’s saloon.
 The couple soon filed a mining claim along the Salmon River near Warren, where they mined and established a small farm.
 Polly grew an array of fruits and vegetables and raised chickens, ducks, and cows.
 Polly was known to sew, crochet, and fish in the nearby river.

 Polly and other Chinese immigrants of her time were never considered American citizens due to the Chinese Exclusion Act of 1882 and its extension, the Geary Act of 1892.
 The legislation prohibited all immigration of Chinese laborers.
 It also required Chinese immigrants to apply for a certificate of residence and always carry it with them if they wished to stay in the United States.
 In remote Warren, Polly had been promised assistance in filing for her certificate by George Minor, an IRS collector.
 Minor failed to make the journey due to impassable winter roads leaving Polly at risk of deportation.
 In 1896, Polly and roughly fifty other Chinese migrants appeared in the Moscow district court to petition for their certificates.
 She was successful and lived in Idaho until her death in 1933.